Meet The Team

 Trustee

-Ruth’s background is health care research and she is currently a Lead Clinical Research Nurse in NHS Lothian, overseeing the delivery of commercial and academic research trials.
+Ruth’s background is in nursing and health care research and she is currently a Clinical Research Nurse Manager in NHS Lothian, overseeing the delivery of commercial and academic research trials.
 As a member of the National Suicide Prevention Leadership Group, she led the development of support services for people bereaved by suicide, and suicide crisis support.
 Read more

-Ruth is a research reviewer on the Ethics Committee for ‘Samaritans’, and works alongside the Scottish Fatalities Investigation Unit (Crown Office and Procurator Fiscal Service) to improve the experience of families that go through Fatal Accident Inquiries.
-In addition, Ruth chairs the Bereaved Families for Online Safety (BFOS) group, that in collaboration with 5 Rights Foundation and the National Society for the Prevention of Cruelty to Children (NSPCC), are campaigning to introduce effective ‘Online Harms’ legislation in the UK.
-She became an honorary council member of NSPCC, and in 2022, was awarded the Scotland’s Champions ‘Making a Difference Award’ for this work.
+Ruth is a Lived Experience Panel member for ‘Samaritans’, and has worked alongside the Scottish Fatalities Investigation Unit (Crown Office and Procurator Fiscal Service) to improve the experience of families that go through Fatal Accident Inquiries.
+In addition, Ruth is a member of the Bereaved Families for Online Safety (BFOS) group, that in collaboration with 5 Rights Foundation and the National Society for the Prevention of Cruelty to Children (NSPCC), campaigned to introduce effective ‘Online Harms’ legislation in the UK.
+She continues to campaign for greater online safety, particularly for children.
+She became an honorary council member of NSPCC, and in 2022, was awarded the Scotland’s Champions ‘Making a Difference Award’ and Pride of Scotland ‘Special Recognition Award' for this work.
 Ruth lives in Edinburgh with her family and is a keen hillwalker.
 She is currently on her second round of munros.

 Barry Fitzsimmons